- Books list the Patriots QB Tom Brady as overwhelming favorite to be Super Bowl 53 MVP

 - Quarterbacks have won seven of the last nine Super Bowl MVPs

 Is Tom about to add to his Brady bunch of Super Bowl MVP awards?
-Bovada most certainly thinks so.
+Some books certainly think so.

-The online sports betting site has established Brady as prohibitive favorite to capture MVP honors when the quarterback leads the New England Patriots into Super Bowl 53 against the Los Angeles Rams.
+Sportsbooks have established Brady as the prohibitive favorite to capture MVP honors when the quarterback leads the New England Patriots into Super Bowl 53 against the Los Angeles Rams.

 Odds to Be Named Super Bowl 53 MVP

 *Follow link for complete list.

 Brady has won a record four Super Bowl MVP awards, including after Super Bowl 36, when he led the Patriots to a 20-17 victory over the St. Louis Rams.

 When these odds opened, you could have had Brady at +700 to win Super Bowl MVP.

 When it comes to the Super Bowl MVP, the quarterback is historically the center of attention.
 The winning QB was the MVP of the first four and five of the first six Super Bowls.

 The only winners of back-to-back Super Bowl MVP awards – Green Bay’s Bart Starr (Super Bowls 1 and 2) and Pittsburgh’s Terry Bradshaw (Super Bowls 13 and 14) – were quarterbacks.